OmarNasri/BTCanalysis/README.md

 # BTCproject

-All the functions are written in separate files.

 Solution for problem A: bearishTrend.py.
 How many days is the longest bearish (downward) trend within a given date range?
 ● Definition of a downward trend shall be: “Price of day N is lower than price of day N-1”